Frequently Asked Questions

 How much of my donation goes to the administration costs of 100 Women Who Care?

 Zero.
 100 Women Whom Care Hamilton County is organized and operated entirely by volunteers.
 We have no bank account - because we don’t collect, spend or donate anything.
 100% of funds raised at a meeting go directly to the chosen charity.

 Can I donate directly to the charity myself?

 You can always donate more to a charity separately on your own.
 After donating, please send a copy of your donation receipt or the amount of your donation along with your check number to our email at email@example.com so that we can document your donation and include it in the tally for our group's total donation.

 Do you only support Women’s organizations?

 No, we are inclusive of all charitable organizations that meet our stated selection criteria above.

 We are simply 100+ Women Who Care about our local community of Hamilton County.

 Can a charity be nominated by more than one person?

 Yes.
 Every member (or team) in good standing can nominate one charity at each meeting.
-Having more than one member nominate the same charity simply increases that charity’s chance of being picked, but note that any member who nominates at the meeting must be prepared to present at the meeting if her name is selected.
-Also, three unique charities will be presented at each meeting so names will be chosen until there are three unique charities.
+Having more than one member nominate the same charity simply increases that charity’s chance of being picked, but note that any member who nominates at the meeting must be prepared to present if her name is selected.
+Also, three unique charities will be presented at each meeting, so names will be chosen until there are three unique charities.